 The retreats are suitable for widows and widowers, bereaved parents and siblings, those who have lost parents or close family members, or those who have suffered multiple losses.
 Most retreats are small with around 9 – 15 participants.

-If you are unsure whether a retreat like this is for you, then I invite you to contact me.
-I’ll be happy to call you back and tell you more about it and answer any specific questions you might have.
+If you are unsure whether a retreat like this is for you, then I invite you to contact me and/or keep reading below, as well as follow the links, to find out more details.
+If you do get in touch, I’ll be happy to call you back and tell you more about it and answer any specific questions you might have.

 Places are limited and the last retreat was fully booked, so if this is something that interests you, I’d recommend you don’t leave it too long.

 Please note that some of the links below are not working as I await the updated programmes from the venues.

 Mon 19 Feb 2018 – Fri 23 Feb 2018

 Price: £385.00 – £405.00

 Launde Abbey is a Christian Retreat House and Conference Centre in the East Midlands.
 Set in beautiful parkland of 450 acres on the borders of Leicestershire and Rutland, the Abbey has 39 en-suite bedrooms which can accommodate up to 78 people; full conference facilities; comprehensive dining facilities; extensive cultivated gardens and a wonderful twelfth century Chapel (part of the original Augustinian priory).

 Phone: 01572 717254